ukdgit/ukdgit/README.md

 - 👋 Hi, I’m Umakant Dwivedi.
-- 👀 I’m interested in Full Stack Development.
+- 👀 I’m interested in Product Management.
-- 💞️ I’m looking to collaborate on Full Stack Development projects.
+- 💞️ I’m looking to collaborate on Prduct management ideas.
 - 📫 How to reach me dwivediumakant6@gmail.com

 <!---